Scientific Name

 How to Grow and Care

-Othonnas fleshy leaves and daisy-like flowers make them excellent in a desert or rock garden (where hardy) or indoors as houseplants or greenhouse specimens.
+The fleshy leaves and daisy-like flowers of Othonnas make them excellent in a desert or rock garden (where hardy) or indoors as houseplants or greenhouse specimens.

-Othonnas tend to be fairly hardy, but some of them as Othonna cacalioides, can be extremely difficult in cultivation if you do not give them the right conditions: space to develop a radicular system, better to keep them in flat pots.
+Othonnas tend to be pretty hardy, but some of them, such as Othonna cacalioides, can be extremely difficult to cultivate if you do not give them the right conditions: space to develop a radicular system, better to keep them in flat pots.
 In summer, protect plants from direct sunlight.
-In the growing season, they like to be moist, fresh, and plenty of light.
-They don't like temperatures below 50°F (10°C).
+They like to be moist, fresh, and have plenty of light in the growing season.
+Also, they don't like temperatures below 50°F (10°C).

-In the warmer months, Othonnas go into their dormancy period, stop watering, place them in a shaded, cooler area, away from getting direct sunlight and with good air circulation, relatively dry.
-In the fall, when nights cool down, the plants may start growing on their own, but a good soaking will help them to leaf out.
+In the warmer months, when Othonnas go into their dormancy period, stop watering and place them in a shaded, cooler area, away from getting direct sunlight and with good air circulation, relatively dry.
+When nights cool down in the fall, the plants may start growing on their own, but a good soaking will help them leaf out.

 Links